Battle for the Beach

 I trust that all of you all have been training and are prepared to work and perform as a team.
 Both quality of strength and speed will be what will carry you through in the Battle for the Beach.

-The largest Battle for the Beach ever held took place at the NEVER QUIT Beach Challenge in 2012 which had a total of 38 teams consisting of 228 total participants.
+The largest Battle for the Beach ever held took place at the NEVER QUIT Beach Challenge in 2014 which had a total of 48 teams consisting of 228 total participants, it has grown each year thereafter.

 The Battle for the Beach is a great display of strength, endurance, and teamwork.
 Many teams had similar colored board shorts to help themselves and spectators to know who they were.
 Some also created team t-shirts that they wore proudly before and after the competition.

-See you May 4, 2013 for a fun day for all.
+See you at the beach for a fun day for all.
 Please let all of your friends and family know about this event and about the NEVER QUIT Challenge Series.
+Make sure you check out all of our other 5K and Triathlon events!

-Please arrive at 10am, 1 hour prior to the start of the 11:30am Battle for the Beach for body markings.
+Please arrive 1 hour prior to the start of the Battle for the Beach for body markings.

-All 6 members of the winning team receives these $50 Tifosi Custom NEVER QUIT “Jet” sunglasses
+All 6 members of the winning team receives a prize.

 PLEASE READ THE FOLLOWING SO YOU EXECUTE YOUR EXERCISES PROPERLY: